8 Garage Alternatives for the Rest of Us

 Portable Garage Kits

 Yes, even garage kits come in kits these days!
+The kit above comes from MiracleTruss, for example.
 Portable canvas garages come in a range of styles and sizes and fully enclose your vehicle on all 4 sides.
 Whether it’s a car, ATV, snowmobile, or RV, you have a garage kit in every size.

 The frames are secured to different surfaces using special anchors—these make quick work of all surfaces, whether concrete, gravel, dirt or asphalt.
 This also keeps them from being flipped by extremely heavy winds.
 Often whatever types of trusses you order will be pre-assembled.